BanaanaaHammock/uReg/README.md

 Upon successfully uploading to your web server, your next step will be to create a `Database` folder.
 It should look something like this: `/var/www/domain.com/Database`

 **Database:**

 `Database` folder can be renamed if you like, and also can be moved to any path on your server.

 *NOTE: You'll need to keep in mind that if your rename `Database` folder, you must find and replace all `Database` references in the code, along with adding the correct path.
 Example: if you move `Database` Folder to `/var/local/Database`.
 Please update the `Database` references with the new name and path.

+**Registration:**

+User Registration is simple!
+Just enter whatever user id and password you would like to use on the uMMORPG game login screen.
+If the user id is not taken, uReg will create a new account with the id and password specified.

 **Authentication:**